 Our target audience, or future Guild Members, I believe is everyone that’s looking to live their best lives.
 I have parents, aunts and uncles who are in their 80s.
 Some of them have lost their sense of purpose and have fallen into this day-by-day, same routine and unfulfilling life.
 This is what really drives me personally because I think once we deliver our first project, the realisation will come that we can actually do better.
 That message will get out, and it will spread.

-There is no doubt that each Guild Member will have various needs, come from various background, and have different motivations for moving.
+There is no doubt that each Guild Member will have various needs, come from various backgrounds, and have different motivations for moving.
 But, one thing that is for certain is that each one will be profoundly unique.
 And we hope that we can partner with all to provide the best environment for each Member to live an extraordinary third age.